whacked/cow/tools for remembering code projects.md

 - no structured comments: this may be by design, but as a memory aid, it helps to have context
 - npm-native: doesn't make sense for non-node projects; otherwise, it creates temptation to stash management commands into the npm toolchain.
 If you have a Django backend with `django` management commands, you probably don't add django commands into `package.json`, so you still have to keep track of at least 2 command entrypoints: `npm run` and `python manage.py`.
 - package.json is [not designed for composability](https://github.com/npm/npm/issues/8112#issuecomment-192489694); 10 projects with the same `npm run X` command would have 10 identical `"scripts": { "X": "same special command" }` entries.
 If I update `special command`, I would need to remember to update 9 other projects (I won't).
-- `package.json` is now a kitchensink metadata file, containing dependencies, to delcarations of [plugin](https://code.visualstudio.com/api/references/extension-manifest) [capabilities](https://flight-manual.atom.io/hacking-atom/sections/package-word-count/), to commands for testing and building.
+- `package.json` is now a kitchensink metadata file, containing dependencies, to declarations of [plugin](https://code.visualstudio.com/api/references/extension-manifest) [capabilities](https://flight-manual.atom.io/hacking-atom/sections/package-word-count/), to commands for testing and building.
 It's sensible in that it's all data _about the package_ -- but so is the README.
 In the end, the distinction seems to be `package.json` for electrons and README for neurons.
 Since neurons die but electrons live forever, we need better ways to make dryware assist the wetware.

 ### recollection bad? composition good!